adshaf/halal-finder/README.md

-# halal-finder
+# Halal Nyams
-An app to find halal/muslim friendly restaurants
+An app to find halal/Muslim-friendly restaurants